vohai2003/hdp_data_tutorials/tutorials/hdp/hortonworks-sandbox-guide/tutorial-1.md

 ### HDP Supported Components Not Installed

-These components are offered by the Hortonworks distribution, but not included in the Sandbox.
+These components are offered by the Hortonworks Data Platform, but not included in the Sandbox.

 - Apache Accumulo
 - Apache Mahout